Jordalenko/Wern-Fawr-B-B/README.md

 3. Weekender's and dog owner(s).
 4. Visitors to the nearby town of Abersoch and the Warren Spa

-To help modernize the site we will

-* Replace text walls and associated inconsistent quality and size images with a balance of text and consistently sized responsive images.
-* Smooth site navigation to improve user experience.
-* Remind existing clients why they love both the farm and the area with pictures.

----

-## User Stories
+#### Client Stories

-"As a visitor to the site I want to see a visual representation of what I love about the property and area."
+- "As a returning visitor to the site I want to see a visual representation of what I love about the property and area."

-"As a visitor to the site I want to ensure I feel confident that I will be satisfied with my stay."
+- "As a new visitor to the site I want to ensure I feel confident that I will be satisfied with my stay."

-"As a visitor to the site I want to be able to easily find available dates to book."
+- "As a visitor to the site I want a navigable site layout."

-"As a vistor The site needs to confirm my booking has been processed."
+- "As a vistor the site needs to confirm my booking has been processed."

----
+### Features

+Header

+   * The Header is featured at the top of the page.
+   * Shows the logo ”Wern Fawr” in company colours in the left corner.
+   * The right part contains the navigation.

 ## Wireframe Mockups